-If you’re looking to get into manga but don’t know where to begin, you won’t find a much better starting point than Bleach, a highly addictive and insanely bingeable comic from cartoonist Tite Kubo.
+If you’re looking to get into manga but don’t know where to begin, you won’t find a much better starting point than Bleach, a highly addictive and insanely bingeable comic from mangaka Tite Kubo.

 Originally published in Weekly Shōnen Jump, Bleach is the story of Ichigo Kurosaki, a high schooler with the rare ability to see spirits.
 He meets Rukia Kuchiki, a Soul Reaper whose job it is to help guide spirits to the afterlife and protect humans from evil spirits.
 Through a series of events, Ichigo becomes entwined in the world of the Soul Reapers and their enemies.